 We identified 3 important opportunities that an Omnichannel strategy can offer you:

-- Long-lasting loyalty: by accompanying the customer in every phase of the purchase process on every available channel, you will be able to remain stick in his mind and to establish a lasting relationship with him.
+- Long-lasting loyalty: by accompanying the customer in every phase of the purchase process on every available channel, you will be able to remain in his mind and establish a lasting relationship with him.
 With a coordinated marketing strategy that also involves the sales and customer service departments, you can say to your customer: “Hey, remember me?
 If you bought and liked this product, you could also try our new arrivals!”

 - Guided and data-supported decisions: Think about how much data you can currently get from the interactions customers and potential customers develop with your brand.
 There are those who request information, those who follow your social pages, those who tried to make a purchase on your e–commerce but abandoned the cart just a moment before paying.
 All these people leave data and traces of their path and can become the centerpiece of your Omnichannel approach.
-It is (also) to them that you must direct your sponsored posts, your newsletters, the possibility of pickup in the store, and so on.
+It is mostly to them that you must direct your sponsored posts, your newsletters, the possibility of pickup in the store, and so on.

 3 excellent examples of the Omnichannel model